 Berkey Water Filter Systems

-The Berkey water filter systems are gravity water filters, which are available in seven varieties, models, and sizes.
+The Berkey water filter systems are gravity water filters available in seven varieties, models, and sizes.
 They all use the same filters that are proven to remove copper in the drinking water.
 Apart from copper, it can also remove fluoride, pathogenic bacteria, and viruses.
 You can check out the product page of Berkey here and invest a product for your family.

 For Private Wells

 Copper is not found in the groundwater from your well.
 Copper can enter the drinking water whenever it travels through the plumbing system.
-If your plumbing system consists of parts that are made of copper, then you can try some steps on how to keep the copper level regulated.
+If your plumbing system consists of copper-made parts, you can try some steps on how to keep the copper level regulated.

 For Public Water Systems